QL Injection and How to Avoid It

 Smith’;DELETE FROM CUSTOMERS WHERE LAST_NAME = ‘Smith

 Note the quotation marks.
-After the SELECT statement, the next statement will delete all rows with a last name of Smith from the CUSTOMERS table.
+After the SELECT statement, the next statement will delete all rows with the last name of Smith from the CUSTOMERS table.
 A more elaborate statement could change records or do anything else.
 Some injection attacks can even obtain information.

 Reading or modifying the database requires knowing or guessing something about its tables.
 Less sophisticated attackers can attempt a denial-of-service attack by blindly modifying the SQL to make it invalid.
 That approach might crash an application on the server or put the database into an invalid state.